Algorithmic idealism: what should you believe to experience next?: Predictions of algorithmic idealism

-Algorithmic Idealism seems to predict this sort of consistency with physics, but all the above reasoning says is that agents who appear to be embedded in a simple probabilistic universe are also likely to make observations in the future that confirm this.
-But \textit{why should this former premise be the case in the first place}, if Algorithmic Idealism is true?
-After all, one of the main methodological principles of Algorithmic Idealism is to drop the assumption that an agent is fundamentally embedded into an external world.
+Algorithmic idealism predicts this sort of consistency with physics, but all the above reasoning says is that agents who appear to be embedded in a simple probabilistic universe are also likely to make observations in the future that confirm this.
+But \textit{why should this former premise be the case in the first place}, if algorithmic idealism is true?
+After all, one of the main methodological principles of algorithmic idealism is to drop the assumption that an agent is fundamentally embedded into an external world.
 So how can we understand why agents like us are \textit{effectively embedded}, i.e.\ that what happens to us appears \textit{as if} we were embedded?

 One main insight shown for the bit model, but hopefully true much more generally, is the following somewhat technical result within AIT.
 Algorithmic probability measures such as $\mathbf{M}$ are not computable.
 However, they may often behave very similarly as a computable measure $\mu$, in particular if $\mu$ is algorithmically simple.
-But if this turns out to be the case, then the evolution of the agent's self state will approximately be described by $\mu$, and there will \textit{by definition} exist\footnote{This is a statement of \textit{mathematical} existence, not a claim of actual physical implementation, whatever the latter would mean.
-In particular, Algorithmic Idealism does \textit{not} claim that there are actual machines that perform the computations which will naturally arise as external worlds for our experiences; these computations are in some sense extremely convenient (and hence meaningful) fictions.} a computation, based on a short program (``simple laws of nature''), that generates $\mu$.
-To predict what happens to the agent, we may hence \textit{pretend that it is part of a computational process that generates $\mu$}, and this process plays the role of an external world.
+This may in particular be the case if, by chance, the previously observed bits $x_1^n=x_1 x_2 \ldots x_n$ happen to correspond to a typical result of the probability measure $\mu$; intuitively, in this case, the following bits will \textit{also} likely be distributed in accordance with $\mu$.
+Intuitively, the statistical regularities present in $x_1^n$ will tend to be preserved because this is what induction deems likely to be the case.
+This leads to a general tendency of ``stabilizing'' a very regular statistical behavior: one that is according to a simple computable measure $\mu$.
+If this turns out to be the case, then the evolution of the agent's self state will approximately be described by $\mu$, and there will \textit{by definition} exist\footnote{This is a statement of \textit{mathematical} existence, not a claim of actual physical implementation, whatever the latter would mean.
+In particular, algorithmic idealism does \textit{not} claim that there are actual machines that perform the computations which will naturally arise as external worlds for our experiences; these computations are in some sense extremely convenient (and hence meaningful) fictions.} a computation, based on a short program that generates $\mu$.
+To predict what happens to the agent, we may hence \textit{pretend that the agent is part of a computational process that generates its self state according to the computable distribution $\mu$}, and this process plays the role of an external world.

 In the case of the bit model, the technical result that I mentioned can be described as follows (see~\cite{Mueller2020} for the details):\\